Air-route attraction strategies are too important to leave to airports alone

 About the authors

 Jean-Marc Bourreau, a partner of Consulum, has over 20 years of professional experience in airport management, aviation policy, transaction advisory and air service development.
-He led the air service development efforts for Costa Rica since the programme’s inception in 2006.
+He led the air service development efforts for Costa Rica from 2005 to 2020 and has executed over 150 aviation projects in more than 100 countries.

 Tim Harris leads the Competitiveness practice and the Cape Town ofﬁce of Consulum.
 A former Member of Parliament in South Africa, he previously served as CEO of Wesgro, the Tourism, Trade & Investment Promotion agency for Cape Town and the Western Cape in South Africa, where he initiated the Cape Town Air Access route-development programme.